The Maple protocol offers the most capital efficient option for institutional borrowing and fixed income lending in decentralized finance.

 Institutional Borrowers can access transparent and efficient financing on-chain with Maple, leveraging their reputations to borrow under-collateralized without fear of liquidation and margin calls.

 Pool Delegates conduct due diligence and agree on terms with Borrowers before funding loans from their designated Liquidity Pool.

-Liquidity Providers (LPs) - provide liquidity to a pool for the opportunity to earn a fixed interest (based on borrower terms) as well as any associated MPL mining rewards.
+Lenders - provide capital to a pool to earn a fixed interest (based on borrower terms) as well as any associated MPL mining rewards.

-Pool Delegates - credible asset managers who launch and manage liquidity pools.
+Pool Delegates - credible asset managers who launch and manage lending pools.
 They each develop their own investment strategy and underwriting process for determining creditworthy borrowers.